MAKIO135/svg5.js/README.md

 # svg5.js
-A tiny JS library to generate static SVGs for plotters, lasercutting, embroidery and more, based on Processing/p5js syntax.
+svg5 is a tiny JS library to generate static SVGs for plotters, lasercutting, embroidery and more, based on Processing/p5js syntax.

 ## Example
 ```html